Employer Payroll Taxes

 Payroll Taxes Example

 Mustafa earned a gross income of $3,500 during his first payroll period in January.
-To calculate the amount of employer taxes reported and paid, subtract unemployment and FICA taxes from his gross taxable wage:
+To calculate the amount of employment tax reported and paid, you need to subtract unemployment and FICA taxes from his gross taxable wage:

-The above example excludes employee taxes.
-Keep in mind that employers generally have to deposit employee FICA contributions, too.
+The above example excludes employee taxes, so keep in mind that employers generally must deposit employee FICA contributions, too.

 When Should Payroll Taxes Be Paid?